A 72-hour kit is a bag filled with the things that you need to survive for 72 hours in the event of an emergency.

 You can combine coupons and sales to purchase disposable items to put in your kit.
 Target often has coupons and sales on their store brand of supplies, which can lower your cost even more.

 Another idea is to make a set of cloth supplies.
 There are lots of free patterns available online.
-This one looks particularly interesting and I am planning to make these for my own family's kits.
-This is also a great long term option for for saving money.
+This one looks particularly interesting This is also a great long term option for saving money.
 If you don't sew, there are a lot of options to purchase cloth supplies.
+These are what I have purchased and my eldest uses on a regular basis as well as what we have for our kits.

 A great option is a menstrual cup.
 There are many brands out there to chose from; Lunette has high reviews and I found it to be easy to use.
 This is a fantastic long-term option for saving money, as well as ensuring you have something to use in a long-term situation; you'll always be supplied, and you'll never need to buy feminine hygiene supplies again.
 These are sometimes sold as a two-pack; keep one at home or in your purse, and the other in your 72-hour kit.